JakeSimmens/react-calculator/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-A basic calculator created using React that can add, subtract, multiple, divid, and figure exponents.
+A basic calculator created using React that can add, subtract, multiple, divide, and figure exponents.

 <img src="./reactCalcScreenShot.png" align="center" width=50%>